sgunadhya/blog/content/review/city_and_the_city.md

 to an unflinching rebel questioning his identity and the world he had inhabited since birth.

-As a reader we travel with Borlu, like Sherlok's Watson, uncovering layers upon layers of conspiracy and deceit in the bizarre world.
+As a reader we travel with Borlu, like Sherlock's Watson, uncovering layers upon layers of conspiracy and deceit in the bizarre world.